Seredovskiy1/RAPL-compiler-exe/README.md

 Use `./compiler -normal <path>` in Linux to compile `.rapl` files.

-You can move the `compiler.exe` anywhere you want, everything will work!
+You can move the `compiler` file anywhere you want, everything will work!

 Done!